 The best way to learn a musical instrument is to receive individual tuition.
-As part of the St Joseph’s Regional College, comprehensive music program, one-on-one and small group instrumental tuition are available at the College.
+As part of the St Joseph’s Regional College, a comprehensive music program, one-on-one and small group instrumental tuition are available at the College.
 A number of highly experienced specialist music tutors offer lessons in Piano, Singing, Flute, Clarinet, Saxophone, all the Brass instruments, guitar, bass guitar, percussion and drums.

 For students at St Joseph’s Regional College, lessons usually take place during class time on a rotating schedule so that the same subjects are not repeatedly missed.
 For senior students, lessons take place before and after school, during break times and during timetabled study periods.
-Lesson times are arranged by the tutor, in consultation with the student and the parents.
+Lesson times are arranged by the tutor in consultation with the student and the parents.

 Instrumental rental is available at St Joseph’s Regional College for students involved in the Instrumental Tuition Program.

-A wide range of band instruments are available for hire including trumpet, trombone, clarinet, flute, saxophone, violin and guitar.
+A wide range of band instruments are available for hire, including trumpet, trombone, clarinet, flute, saxophone, violin and guitar.